 And this program is fully compatible with almost of all version of iPhone/iPad/iPod, Mac and Windows PC, including iPhone 8/8 Plus/X/7 Plus/7/6/6 Plus/5S/5C/5 in iOS 11/10/9/8/7/6 and etc. Below are the free trials of the program in Mac and Windows version, please download the right version on your computer to backup GIFs right now.

 Steps to sync GIF pictures from iPhone to Mac:

 Step 1.
 Download, install and launch the Coolmuster iOS Assistant on your Mac computer, and connect your iPhone to Mac with a USB cord.
 For successfully detecting your iPhone, please install the latest iTunes on your Mac at first.

 Step 2.
 When the program detects your iPhone, please click "Photos" tab to load your iPhone photos.
 Then select the desired GIF pictures you want to transfer while previewing, then click "Export" button to save GIF pictures on your Mac all at once.

 So easy, right?
-Except GIf photos, you can also manage (import, export, edit, delete, view and etc.) the other types of iOS data with Coolmuster iOS Assistant on your Mac or Windows PC, including contacts, messages, notes, calendars, music, photos, videos, books, apps and etc. Just give it a try of the free trail right now.
+Except GIf photos, you can also manage (import, export, edit, delete, view and etc.) the other types of iOS data with Coolmuster iOS Assistant on your Mac or Windows PC, including contacts, messages, notes, calendars, music, photos, videos, books, apps and etc. Just give it a try of the free trial right now.

 Currently, Mac does not support to view GIF images directly.
 So you need some tricks to see GIF images on Mac.
 Please check it out in following part.